Wedding planning can be exciting…AND stressful.

-With the increasing popularity of destination weddings and the growing likelihood of out-of-town guests for even the smallest hometown events, hotels planning is a necessity for almost every wedding.
+With COVID-related restrictions on the decline, destination weddings involving hotels and out-of-town guests for even the smallest events mean that advance planning by hotel staff is a necessity for almost every wedding.

-Hotels need to be prepared to answer many questions, promote any special offers, group discounts, special amenities, and venues, and keep the process of blocking off hotel rooms for wedding parties as streamlined and stress-free as possible.
+Hotels need to be prepared to answer many questions (including those of enhanced COVID protections/protocols), promote any unique offers, group discounts, special amenities, and venues, and keep the process of blocking off hotel rooms for wedding parties as streamlined and stress-free as possible.

 Here are some key considerations for hotel blocking for weddings.